AI-Assisted Research

 Prompts are research instruments

 Writing a good prompt works a lot like writing a good interview question.
 Be specific about what you need, leave room for what you didn't expect, and know in advance what a bad answer looks like.
 The same habits that make you careful with research questions make you careful with prompt engineering.
+The output is scaffolding for the researcher's thinking, not a shortcut around it.

 A note on confidentiality